-These are bizarre, colourful, lively heritage events taking place in superb, exotic foreign locations.
+These are bizarre, colourful, lively heritage events usually taking place in strange, exotic foreign locations.

 They may include a variety of possible activities but mostly focus on local people in local dress doing traditionally loco things.